Anshul-404/MetaSplootable/README.md

-# Vulnerability Assessment Project on Metasploitable2
+# Metasplootable Vulnerability Assessment Project

 ## Overview

-This repository contains a detailed vulnerability assessment of Metasploitable2, an intentionally vulnerable virtual machine designed for training and educational purposes in the field of cybersecurity.
-The assessment covers various services and applications, documenting identified vulnerabilities, their impacts, and mitigation strategies.
+"Metasplootable" is a comprehensive vulnerability assessment project focused on the Metasploitable2 virtual machine.
+This project aims to identify, document, and demonstrate how to exploit vulnerabilities found within Metasploitable2, providing insights into the importance of security practices and mitigation strategies.

 ## Project Structure